kasi2218/fingent-test/README.md

 -put the folder in your htdocs of your lampp

--please edit the files db_connect.php and db_create.php and give your database credentials like below.
+-please edit the files db_connect.php and db_create.php and give your database credentials like the example below.

     $servername = "localhost";
     $username = "root";
     $password = "1234";